 Neuronal Antibodies

-Type I anti-neuronal nuclear antibody (ANNA-1) is associated with SCLC, resulting in paraneoplastic encephalomyelitis.
+Anti-Hu: Type I anti-neuronal nuclear antibody (ANNA-1) is associated with SCLC, resulting in paraneoplastic encephalomyelitis

-Type II anti-neuronal nuclear antibody (ANNA-2) is associated with neuroblastoma (children) and fallopian or breast cancer (adults), resulting in paraneoplastic opsoclonus myoclonus ataxia (POMA).
+Anti-Ri: Type II anti-neuronal nuclear antibody (ANNA-2) is associated with neuroblastoma (children) and fallopian or breast cancer (adults), resulting in paraneoplastic opsoclonus myoclonus ataxia (POMA)

-Anti-purkinje cell antibody is associated with Hodgkin's disease, resulting in cerebellar degeneration.
+Anti-Tr: Anti-purkinje cell antibody is associated with Hodgkin's disease, resulting in cerebellar degeneration

-Anti-neuronal antibody is associated with testicular tumours, and can lead to limbic or brain stem encephalomyelitis.
+Anti-Ta (Ma2): Anti-neuronal antibody is associated with testicular tumours, and can lead to limbic or brain stem encephalomyelitis

-Associated with various tumours, including thymoma, leading to variety of clinical presentations.
+RMP/CV2: Associated with various tumours, including thymoma, leading to variety of clinical presentations

-- SOX1: In up to 50 % of patients with Lambert-Eaton myasthenic syndrome (LEMS) - if cancer is detected, almost always a small cell lung cancer (SCLC).
-In 43 % of patients with LEMS and SCLC the detectable antibodies are directed to SOX1.
+SOX1: In up to 50 percent of patients with Lambert-Eaton myasthenic syndrome (LEMS) - if cancer is detected, almost always a small cell lung cancer (SCLC).
+In 43 percent of patients with LEMS and SCLC the detectable antibodies are directed to SOX1

 Specimen requirements

-Serum 1ml; plasma is acceptable but CSF not required although can be tested.
+Serum 1ml; CSF not required but can be analysed

 Cost